 While this recipe is a lightened-up version of the classic take-out, it is not low-carb due to the honey and rice.
 However, you can make it lower in carbs by swapping the honey with a low glycemic sweetener and serving it over cauliflower rice.

 - 1 ½ pounds chicken thighs or breast, boneless skinless

 - ¼ cup honey

 - ½ cup coconut aminos or soy sauce

 - 2 tablespoons oil

-- In a large skillet, heat oil over medium-high heat.
-Working in batches, add the chicken and cook about 3 minutes per side.
-Reserve the marinade.
-Once the chicken is browned on the outside and cooked through remove from the skillet and set aside onto a plate.
+- In a large skillet, heat the oil over medium-high heat.
+Working in batches, add the chicken to the skillet and cook for 3 minutes on each side or until the chicken is browned on both sides and reaches an internal temperature of 175F for thighs or 165F for chicken breasts.
+Remove it from the skillet and set it aside.

 - Pour the reserved marinade into the skillet and bring it to a low boil.
 Reduce the heat to low and simmer for 2 minutes or until the sauce is thickened.